Maui Zipline Tours in Kaʻanapali, Haleakala, Kapalua

 There are several zipline sites on Maui, with significant differences between the lengths of the rides, how to get to them, their costs, and what comes with the ride.
 So see the section below for a discussion about those choices of Maui ziplines.

-See photo below.
-See comparison of various Maui zipline companies below.
+See the photo below.
+See a comparison of various Maui zipline companies below.

 Maui Zipline tours compared